-Do Subliminal Messages give you warm fuzzy feelings, and spark images of delight and ecstasy?
-Or do they trigger darker images of torture, mind control and mass manipulation?
+Do Subliminal Messages give you warm fuzzy feelings when you think about them?
+Or do they trigger darker thoughts and images, like propaganda, mind control and manipulation?

-Do you realize that your not in the drivers seat?
-Just like your heart beat, your behavior, your choices and your beliefs are largely driven by the part of your mind that you don’t control, your unconscious mind.
+The part of you that is reading this is not in the driver’s seat?
+Just like the beat of your heart, your behavior, your choices and your beliefs are largely driven by the part of your mind that you don’t control, your unconscious mind.

-Like the baffling theorems of Quantum Mechanics, the language of the brain isn’t what you’d expect, its not intuitive, it’s language is as old as our heritage and as tricky as a magic show.
+Like the baffling theorems of Quantum Mechanics, the language of the brain isn’t what you’d expect, it is not reasonable, its language is as old as our heritage and as tricky as a magic show.
 It doesn’t listen to your wise counsel.
 No, it’s like an animal and doesn’t understand your words.
 The inner language of your mind responds to symbols, to heightened emotions and to subliminal messages.

-Our eyes have been hard wired over the last couple hundred thousand years to be on the look out for predators, for danger lurking in the shadows.
+Over the last couple hundred thousand years we’ve been hard-wired to look out for predators, for danger lurking in the shadows.
 You might not be conscious of these shadowy perceptions, but you can be sure that your subconscious is.

 Nearly a quarter of our brain is involved in our perception of visual imagery.
 Our vision transcends linguistic barriers.
 It doesn’t matter what language you speak, we all dream in symbolic imagery.
 More than any other sense our vision bridges the conscious and unconscious mind.